emorrisonweeks/lookingglass-casestudy/README.md

 # lookingglass casestudy

-Case study of a design system for web development
+> Case study of a design system for web development

+## Author

+Emily Morrison Weeks